Deep Vein Thrombosis (DVT)

-- Stopping the clot from getting bigger.
+- Stop the clot from getting bigger.

-- Preventing any future blood clots.
+- Prevent future blood clots.

 Anticoagulants can cause you to bleed more easily.
 For example, you might notice that your blood takes longer to clot when you cut yourself.
 You might also bruise more easily.
 If you have any unusual or heavy bleeding, contact your healthcare provider right away.